XCVG/WaveLoader/README.md

 ## Overview

-This is a dirt-simple, freely licensed little chunk o' code that can be used to load a WAV file, parse its headers, and turn it into an AudioClip in Unity.
+This is a dirt-simple, permissively licensed little chunk o' code that can be used to load a WAV file, parse its headers, and turn it into an AudioClip in Unity.

 ## Usage

 If you just want to turn a WAV file into an audio clip in Unity, that's easy:

-`AudioClip myAudioClip = WaveFile.Load(myByteArray).ToAudioClip("nameOfAudioClip");`
+`AudioClip myAudioClip = WaveLoader.LoadWaveToAudioClip(myByteArray);`

-You can also pass in a path to your WAV file:
+You can also pass in a path to your WAV file, and/or give the audio clip a name:

-`AudioClip myAudioClip = WaveFile.Load("Path/To/My/Sound.wav").ToAudioClip("nameOfAudioClip");`
+`AudioClip myAudioClip = WaveLoader.LoadWaveToAudioClip("Path/To/My/Sound.wav", "nameOfAudioClip");`

 Or, if you have no interest in AudioClips, you can create a WaveFile object:

 `WaveFile myWaveFile = WaveFile.Load(myByteArray);`

+If you change your mind about not wanting an AudioClip:

+`AudioClip myAudioClip = myWaveFile.ToAudioClip();`

-You can't do much other than look at it yet, though.
+You can't do much else other than look at it yet, though.

 ## Notes